Strawberry Salad is refreshing, packed with vibrant and delicious ingredients, and dressed in a flavorful citrus vinaigrette.

 • In a large bowl, toss together the lettuce, strawberries, clementines, and dried cranberries.

-• For the dressing: combine all of the ingredients together except for the oil in a food processor or blender.
-Blend until all ingredients are well incorporated and zest has been broken down.
-Add in the oil in a slow, steady stream and pulse until just combined and emulsified.
-Avoid blending the oil in for an extended period of time as it can make the oil taste metallic.
+• For the dressing, zest and juice oranges and lemon to get 2 teaspoons orange zest, 1/2 teaspoon lemon zest, 4 tablespoons orange juice, and 2 tablespoons lemon juice.
+Combine zests and juices with all dressing ingredients except the oil in a food processor or blender.
+Blend until all ingredients are well incorporated and zest has broken down.
+Add oil in a slow, steady stream and pulse until just combined and emulsified.
+Avoid blending the oil for an extended time as it can make the oil taste metallic.

 Recipe Notes